 Harry graduated from Fairfield University in 1965 with a B.A. in biology.
 He then found his way to Georgetown University Law Center and graduated with a juris doctor degree in 1968, after which he served as a law clerk to Federal Judge John J. Sirica and for Chief Justice Warren E. Burger.
-In 1970, he joined the Washington office of Morgan Lewis & Bockius and has been with the law firm for more than 44 years.
+In 1970, he joined the Washington office of Morgan Lewis & Bockius and had been with the law firm for more than 44 years.
 Harry began as an associate, was promoted to partner and finally served as senior counsel until he retired in September 2014.

 During his career, Harry has specialized in labor and employment law, and in the last decade has focused on representing airlines, railroads and the federal government in their relationships with labor unions.
 In 2004, he received a Burton Award for Excellence in legal writing.
 Harry has been:

 - An Adjunct Professor of Law at Georgetown University